Lisbon Train Stations

 Any Portugal sightseeing itinerary will be incomplete without paying tribute to the home of the greatest globetrotters: Vasco da Gama, Magellan, and Prince Henry the Navigator.
 Gloriously standing in the edge of the Atlantic Ocean, vivid Lisbon is not only a must-visit for all guests of the country, but also a significant part of Portugal's rail network.

 Since Lisbon is well connected to numerous scenic destinations by rail, the city serves as a perfect starting point for memorable day trips.
 Depending on the chosen direction, your adventure will start from one of Lisbon's main railway stations.
-Apart from offering an impressive selection of travel options, all train hubs are equipped with convenient facilities making your journey as relaxing as possible.
+Apart from offering an impressive selection of travel options, all train hubs in Portugal are equipped with convenient facilities making your journey as relaxing as possible.

 How Many train stations are there in lisbon?